 The National Museum of Puerto Rican Arts & Culture offers a diverse array of cultural programming.

-Visitors to the museum can enjoy year-round exhibition programming, showcasing multiple exhibits at any given time, an ongoing lecture series, educational arts workshops, a film series and an annual fine arts and crafts festival.
-NMPRAC is committed to housing the work of artists who reflect the varied identity of the Puerto Rican community through creative achievement and artistic expressions.
+Visitors to the museum can enjoy year-round exhibition programming, lecture series, film series, educational arts workshops, and an annual fine arts and crafts festival.
+NMPRAC is committed to housing the work of artists who reflect the diverse identity of the Puerto Rican community through creative achievement and artistic expressions.

 The National Museum of Puerto Rican Arts & Culture offers a wide variety of art exhibits throughout the year featuring original works by local, regional, and national Puerto Rican artists.
 By displaying an assortment of art forms and styles, NMPRAC seeks to stimulate the creation and understanding of Puerto Rican art and culture.